Tax cuts can offset damage from higher U.S. rates: BlackRock's Rieder

-NEW YORK Top BlackRock Inc bond investor Rick Rieder on Wednesday said tax cuts would help the U.S. economy withstand even sharply higher interest rates.
+NEW YORK (Reuters) - Top BlackRock Inc bond investor Rick Rieder on Wednesday said tax cuts would help the U.S. economy withstand even sharply higher interest rates.

 "Monetary policy has taken a backseat," Reider, BlackRock's chief investment officer of global fixed income, told Reuters after the Federal Reserve raised rates for the first time in a year.
 "The focus is completely different today."